Remembering to take your medicines regularly and at the correct time isn't always easy.

 - medicines to prevent rejection of a transplant.

-- If you find your medicine schedule is difficult, ask your doctor or pharmacist what to do.
+If you find your medicine schedule is difficult, ask your doctor or pharmacist what to do about it.